mustardamus/steckling/README.md

     npm install steckling

-## The `package.json` file

-If there are no files in the current directory except `steckling.js` then this readme will be served on localhost.
-Nicely formated.
+## Start a development folder

+    steckling

+## List all tasks

+    steckling list

 ## Static file server

-The whole directory you started `steckling.js` on will be served as a static file server.
+The whole directory you started steckling on will be served as a static file server.

 Let's create a file: `docs/index.html`